NVIDIA/NeMo/docs/source/tools/nemo_forced_aligner.rst

 * ``pretrained_name``: string specifying the name of a CTC NeMo ASR model which will be automatically downloaded from NGC and used for generating the log-probs which we will use to do alignment.
 Any Quartznet, Citrinet, Conformer CTC model should work, in any language (only English has been tested so far).
 If ``model_path`` is specified, ``pretrained_name`` must not be specified.

-	Note: NFA can only use CTC models (not Transducer models) at the moment.
+	Note: Currently NFA can only use CTC models, or Hybrid CTC-Transducer models (in CTC mode).
+Pure Transducer models cannot be used.

 * ``model_path``: string specifying the local filepath to a CTC NeMo ASR model which will be used to generate the log-probs which we will use to do alignment.
 If ``pretrained_name`` is specified, ``model_path`` must not be specified.

-	Note: NFA can only use CTC models (not Transducer models) at the moment.
+	Note: Currently NFA can only use CTC models, or Hybrid CTC-Transducer models (in CTC mode).
+Pure Transducer models cannot be used.

 * ``manifest_filepath``: The path to the manifest of the data you want to align, containing ``'audio_filepath'`` and ``'text'`` fields.
 The audio filepaths need to be absolute paths.